Veterans Student Services

 credit toward the AA/AS degree.

 In addition, veterans who qualify may receive credit for military service schools toward the Associate in Arts/Science degree upon presentation of proof to the Office of Admissions and Records.
 They must have completed a minimum of 12 units with a grade-point average of 2.0 at Cañada College.
-Units of credit for military service (six units) and military service schools will be recorded and so annotated on the student’s academic record.
-For further information contact the Office of Admissions and Records (306-3123).
+Units of credit for military service (six units) and military service schools will be recorded on the student’s academic record.
+For further information contact the Office of Admissions and Records (306-3226).